3 Top Tips for Successfully Managing a Multilingual App Development Project

 In reality, if you introduce them too late in the development stage, the project is at risk of undergoing too many changes that it’s better off to start from scratch.
 You don’t want that to happen as it is a waste of time and resources.

 In the realm of global app development, translation companies are more involved in the industry than you might think.
 They do more than just provide app translation services when in fact, they also provide app localization services.
 App localization is a comprehensive process that involves optimizing your app’s content and features that is appropriate to your target market.
-A translation company will help you understand the following factors in app localization that is crucial to multilingual app development.
+A translation company will help you understand the following factors in-app localization that is crucial to multilingual app development.

-- Cultural Preferences – Understanding your target’s cultural preferences allows you to gain further insight on your target market that goes beyond user experience.
+- Cultural Preferences – Understanding your target’s cultural preferences allows you to gain further insight into your target market that goes beyond user experience.
 Find out what can you incorporate on your app’s content that can make your target swoon and even fall in love with your app.

 - Social Norms – You can consider this as an extension of cultural preferences but one that warrants its own category.
-You have to take into account any relevant social norms that might impact have an effect of your app’s content and features.
+You have to take into account any relevant social norms that might impact have an effect on your app’s content and features.
 In an extreme situation, committing a faux pas might unintentionally lead to your target market vehemently despising your app, along with the people and brand behind it.

 - Color Schemes – There are many connotations tied to colors in different regions, as such—what do colors mean in other cultures?
 Some cultures see yellow as a color that signifies wealth and optimism while in other cultures, it symbolizes jealousy and lewdness.
-Find out what should your app’s deal color scheme aesthetics; one that that will successfully resonate with your target market.
-Implement what you find and have it displayed in your app’s background, logo design, and other applicable files.
+Find out what should your app’s deal color scheme aesthetics; one that will successfully resonate with your target market.
+Implement what you find and have it displayed in your app’s background, logo design, and other application files.

-- Digital Media – Other than localizing your digital media such as pictures and video, try to avoid adding too much embedded texts in your digital media.
+- Digital Media – Other than localizing your digital media such as pictures and video, try to avoid adding too much-embedded texts in your digital media.
 Not that it’s a bad thing itself, but rather it will complicate your app localization and translation process.
 It’s better to streamline this part of the process by utilizing universal pictograms instead.
 Instead of using text to explain an idea, illustrations are enough for everyone to understand whichever language they speak.

 - Language – Although we talked about translation, this is just an extra pointer about the translation process.
-Even though languages groups consist of multiple dialects and vernacular, you don’t need to attend to these kinds of details in your app development process.
+Even though language groups consist of multiple dialects and vernacular, you don’t need to attend to these kinds of details in your app development process.
 Whichever your target market is, identify what is the predominant standard language used amongst its speakers and you can work from there.